coolsoftwaretyler/ogdenstudios.xyz/_drafts/making-a-navbar.md

 ![Markup and additional css on the navbar in sample Rails app](/img/navbar-tutorial/navbar-markup-css.png)

-You can view the live version at the [navbar--rails heroku app]().
-TODO: do this
+Again, you can view the live version at the [navbar--rails heroku app](http://navbar--rails.herokuapp.com/).

 ## JavaScript

 In order for our navbar to truly work, we need to use some JavaScript.
-There are tons of resources out there about CSS-only navbars, and someday I hope this common design pattern will be a native HTML5 element, and all we'll ever need is markup and CSS.
+I hope this common design pattern will someday be a native HTML5 element, and all we'll ever need is markup and CSS.
 Until that day comes, JavaScript must play a role in our final product.

-I was hopeful when I saw Chris Ferdinandi had a blog post aiming towards a CSS-only solution.
-[He subsequently corrected himself](https://gomakethings.com/i-was-wrong-about-javascript-free-dropdowns/).

 We need to give our navbar the ability to: